seansovine/tab_session_json/README.md

 could add a `build.rs` script to check for a Python interpreter, perhaps.

-As a side note, it would be nice to have a JSON API like Json for Modern C++ in Rust.
+As a side note, it would be nice to have a JSON API like JSON for Modern C++ in Rust.
 It is able to flexibly handle JSON that is structured to have objects with varying keys, as this has.